 The history of St. Andrews offers a consistent record of academic innovation, recognitions and accomplishments far out of proportion to the college’s small size and limited human and financial resources.
 It has repeatedly demonstrated an ability to recognize needs which were not being met by the prevalent higher education cannon of pedagogical strategies, texts, programs or assumptions.
 It has also combined its visionary thinking with successful academic planning to translate insights into concrete, efficacious higher education innovation.

 In 2011 Webber International University and St. Andrews Presbyterian College received approval to merge the two institutions and St. Andrews became a branch of Webber International University.
+In the Fall of 2011 St. Andrews Presbyterian College became St. Andrews University, a branch of Webber International University.
+As part of the transition from college to university, St. Andrews offered a Graduate program starting in Fall of 2012.
+The first graduates are on course to graduate in spring of 2014.

 Webber International University History